What is an alcohol problem?

 - Not being able to quit drinking or control how much you drink

-- Needing to drink more to feel the same effect
+- Needing to drink more to feel the same effects as before

 - Feeling sick to your stomach, sweaty, shaky, or anxious when you stop drinking